i

 Generated from the LaTeX output and embedded in the PDF.
 Allows advanced screen readers and braille displays to render the equation natively in mathematical notation.

-Stored in document metadata and in the The Accessible Documents Initiative database.
-Available for institutions who want to re-use equations in other formats, LMS platforms, or accessible EPUB exports.
+Stored in document metadata and in the EquitableDocs database.
+Available for institutions that want to re-use equations in other formats, LMS platforms, or accessible EPUB exports.

-A screen reader user navigates tables cell by cell.
+A screen-reader user navigates tables cell by cell.
 Without correct header associations, the data is meaningless.
-We apply different rules for different table types.
+Different rules apply to different table types.

 Trigonometric values, physical constants, periodic table sections.
 Row 1 headers marked with column scope.
 Column 1 headers marked with row scope.
 All blank cells tagged as empty.